-For more information regarding the eligibility and enrollment of a domestic partner, please refer to the Human Resources benefits eligibility web page at https://intranet.lesley.edu/IntranetPageTemplate.aspx?id=2458.
+For more information regarding the eligibility and enrollment of a domestic partner, please contact hr@lesley.edu.

 4.14 Termination of Benefits (revised 1/1/07)

 Employees enrolled in a group health or dental insurance plan will be covered until the last day of the month in which employment ends.
 At that time, you may elect to remain on the health and/or dental plans by electing coverage under COBRA.
 See the section under Health Insurance in this Employee Handbook 4.11 COBRA, or the Human Resources COBRA web page at COBRA Benefits.
 Life Insurance coverage may be converted to an individual policy.
 All other benefits cease on the date of separation of employment.